GrupoDiana/BRT-Documentation/docs/osc/overall.md

 #### Return

-An echo is returned to all subscribers for each of the sources being played: `/source/play <string source_id>`
+An echo is returned to all subscribers but the sender: `/play`.

 #### Example

-BeRTA receives: `/play`
+BeRTA receives: `/play`.

-BeRTA sends back to all subscribers: `/source/play source1`, `/source/play source2`, `/source/play source3`.
+BeRTA sends back to all subscribers but the sender: `/play`.

 <!----------------------------------------------------------------------------------->